How to build a better PR media list (the best tools & template)

 On the flipside of this suggestion, you can choose to do a public service for your niche by creating an interesting list and sharing it with the world.
 Here's one I made for the absolute finest street food in Cambridge, UK – if you're ever in town, hit me up :)

 ⚠️Note: Make sure you name your list something flattering if you're going to keep it public, as anyone you add to a public list will be notified.
-No one likes to hear they've been added to "Luke-warm leads 2021".
+No one wants to hear they've been added to "Luke-warm leads 2023".

 Digital marketing is a vast discipline, but you don't need to be an expert in it to start using SEO tools to better understand your audience – particularly if you publish content on your own website.

 By examining how people find your site using a keyword explorer tool, you will better understand a) what the people visiting your site are actually looking for, and b) whether the content you're creating aligns with the audience you want to reach.

 Every niche has its superstar influencers.
 These influencers include podcasters, bloggers, content creators, and personalities who are movers and shakers in the field.
 These are fantastic contacts to have and relationships to cultivate.
 They often know the latest news in the niche, and they are always looking for new opportunities to expand their influence and engage with their audience.

 Even if influencer marketing isn’t something you have planned in the near future, building relationships with leaders in the field is always a good thing.
 Tools like Upfluence, SparkToro, BuzzSumo, and Influence.co can help you find these influencers and make connections.